Improving the environment and quality of life.

 0.21

-All our divisions are involved in projects that require health and wellbeing to be integrated into a building's design and functionality.
+Beyond our own operations, our divisions are involved in projects that require health and wellbeing to be integrated into the design and functionality of our buildings and spaces.

-We have an independently run Raising Concerns facility to ensure that our employees and subcontractors are empowered to report any worries they may have.
+We have an independently run whistleblowing facility to ensure that our employees and subcontractors can report any concerns they may have.

 Developing people